fedecar94/github-cheat-sheet/README.es.md

 _Press `q` to quit._

 You can also use multiple flags for more advanced search.
-For example:
+Por ejemplo:

 - `-e` The next parameter is the pattern (e.g., regex)
 - `--and`, `--or` and `--not` Combine multiple patterns.